CAVEAT EMPTOR — Let the buyer beware or be aware

 Faceless corporations versus buying direct from your local entrepreneur.

-Before I begin, I should say there are many reasons why Amazon.com has been a great resource to book lovers everywhere.
-One reason is the selection of rare and used books and the worldwide network of resources, and their innovations in the e-boos and e-book reader.
+As an aside, I should state my own caveat: there are many reasons why Amazon.com has been a great resource to book lovers everywhere.
+One reason, besides the convenience and seemingly cheap price, is the selection of rare and used books and the worldwide network of resources, and their innovations in the e-boos and e-book reader.
 Amazon has even helped authors earn higher royalties with other publishers like Barnes & Noble and Apple.
 However, along with this came a host of parasites.
+So, all I really ask is for the buyer to be aware and please make informed decisions.

 Example: mega-stores and online bookstores are driving your friendly corner stores out of business, and seriously impeding an author’s ability to earn a living wage and bring new products to the market.
 Not only are the online bookstores impersonal, automated machines, but they take up to 8 times the profit that the author earns (depending on the cost of printing, discounts, service fees, etc).
 In addition, with the growing number of competing online stores (computer programs), most offer bargain discounts that further undercut authors and entrepreneurs.
 Ultimately, these tactics drive down the entire economy by reducing the cash flow and de-motivating innovation.